 During warm weather, these pests may go through a complete generation in less than 2 weeks.
 There are many generations per year, populations can increase rapidly in moderate temperatures.
 Throughout most of the year, adult aphids will give live young without mating!
 (They can also produce over wintering eggs, that’s why we suggest using dormant sprays starting in the fall.)

-MANAGEMENT- Sprays – Predators and parasites may not always appear in sufficient numbers until after aphids become abundant.
-To preserve beneficials use earth-friendly products like Earth-friendly products like Bonide Insecticidal Soap or Rose Rx.
+Sprays – Predators and parasites may not always appear in sufficient numbers until after aphids become abundant.
+To preserve beneficials, use earth-friendly products like Bonide Insecticidal Soap or Rose Rx.
 Use baits (Monterey, Amdro, Terro) or sticky barriers (Tanglefoot/collars) to control honeydew-seeking ants, since they protect aphids from their natural enemies.

 Mechanical Controls – Aphids can be hosed off with a strong stream of water or pinched by hand.